10 Ways to Reduce Your Cell Phone Bill

 - If you have a contract ending soon, call your provider’s customer service department and see what they can offer you in to sign a new contract and stay on as a customer.

-- If the customer service department isn’t able to win you over, ask to cancel your service and you’ll be transfered to their second tier, or loyalty and retentions department.
+- If the customer service department isn’t able to win you over, ask to cancel your service and you’ll be transferred to their second tier, or loyalty and retentions department.
 They will have more authority to give you a special deal.

 - Once you have a plan that’s worth signing a contract for, you might as well get a free phone, or at least a reduced price when it comes to some of the smartphones.